 This is why it is of the utmost importance not to take these symptoms lightly and to consult a specialist without delay so that they can identify the origin of the problem.

-The gastroenterology consultation gives you and your doctor the opportunity to discuss your medical condition in depth so that you are well informed about the disease, its prognosis and all the treatment options available to you.
-This will help you make informed decisions about your healthcare and understand the nature and duration of treatment as well as the length of your recovery.
+The Private-Gastroenterologist consultation gives you and your doctor the opportunity to discuss your medical condition in depth so that you are well informed about the disease, its prognosis and the treatment options available to you.
+This will help you make informed decisions about your health and understand the nature/duration of treatment as well as the length of your recovery.

 Can I bring a family member or loved one to my consultation appointment?

-Absolutely, even this is recommended, especially if you are feeling nervous, hypertensive or anxious.
+Absolutely, in fact this is recommended, especially if you are feeling nervous, hypertensive or anxious.
 Having a family member or loved one present can also help you take notes or improve communication with your doctor.

 Should I request a “second opinion” consultation?

-Call us now for a gastroenterology consultation and for better health of your digestive system.
+To make an appointment send us an e-mail at email@example.com to receive more information and improve the health of your digestive system.
 Our UNION MD network in downtown Montreal, on Rue Jean-Talon (corner Lucerne), Laval, West Island, Gatineau and Ottawa, is here to serve you.
 Our doctors and specialists will help you see more clearly.